The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 Depart – 9.30 am

-Lorne is a favorite day trip haunt for Melbourne residents and has been for many years.
-Art Deco style buildings, loads of accommodation options, sea baths, safe swimming, surfing and paddle boarding, a great playground, skate park, bbq’s to use as well as loads of cafes and shops.
+Lorne is a favourite day trip haunt for Melbourne residents.
+Art Deco style buildings, a lot of accommodation options, sea baths, safe swimming on the long golden beach of Louttit Bay, surfing and paddle boarding, a great playground, skate park, free BBQs, plus loads of cafes and shops.

 Could you manage 2 -3 days for this drive?
 Stay overnight in beautiful Lorne!
 Walk the trail to the stunning Erskine Falls, swim in the sea baths, or maybe learn to surf… Discover more about what there is to see and do in Lorne…